gklyne/annalist/documents/introduction.md

 # Related work and tooling

-There is a rough survey of related technolgies and systems performed about mid-2013, which can bee seen in slides 20-28 of [this presentation](../presentations/20130316-annalist-technical-intro.pdf).
+There is a rough survey of some related technolgies and systems performed about mid-2013, which can be seen in slides 20-28 of [this presentation](../presentations/20130316-annalist-technical-intro.pdf).
 The survey uses colour coding of a selection of features, where green indicates the product supports the feature, red that it is believed to not support the feature, and yellow indicating that the status a feature was unknown in that system.

 The surveyed systems included: